trrapp12/konami/README.md

 ### Description:

+> “Oh, that?
+I never thought it was eavesdropping, Aslan.
+Wasn't it magic?"
+>
+> "Spying on people by magic is the same as spying on them in any other way.”
+> ― C. S. Lewis

 This is a personal passion project I started when I learned that there was such a thing as a keystroke listener (like the CIA kind).
 I thought it would be cool to make one.